Investing is hard.

-With $13.5+ billion in assets under management as of March 2018, Betterment is the largest independent roboadvisor.
+With $16.4+ billion in assets under management as of April 2019, Betterment is one of the largest independent roboadvisors.
 Betterment was the first independent online financial advisor to reach $10 billion AUM in July of 2017.

 With Betterment, your entire investment experience takes place online.
 An algorithm calculates your portfolio based on your preferences and goals.
 That algorithm uses Modern Portfolio Theory (MPT), created by Harry Markowitz during the 1950s, and supported by 70 years of investment research.
 MPT focuses on investing in major market sectors, rather than in individual securities.

 Betterment constructs portfolios by investing in broad market sectors through ETFs.
 They use ETFs because they are low-cost and tax-efficient.

 Since everything runs through computers, they can offer investment management at a very low cost.
 This makes it cost-effective for any investor, regardless of investment size.
 Most human financial advisors won’t even talk to you if you have less than half a million in assets.
 You can invest using Betterment at just $1.

 If you’re new to investing, or you don’t have much money, Betterment may be the best solution to your investment needs.
 If you are a larger or more experienced investor, Betterment may be a good platform to have some of your portfolios professionally managed.

 How Betterment Works